-50 years: Israeli occupation longest in modern history
+The Naksa: How Israel occupied the whole of Palestine in 1967

 Israel also attacked the Syrian airfields on the evening of June 5.
 The next day, fighting ensued between Jordan and Israel for control of Jordanian-held East Jerusalem.

-On the dawn of June 7, military commander Moshe Dayan ordered Israeli troops to take the Old City, which lies in East Jerusalem.
+On the dawn of June 7, military commander Moshe Dayan ordered Israeli troops to take control of Jerusalem's Old City.
 Amid UN calls for a ceasefire on the same day, Israeli diplomats in New York and Washington, DC reportedly attempted to garner US support for delaying a ceasefire in order to grant Israel more time to "finish the job".

 By mid-day of June 7, Israeli forces had seized the Old City from the Jordanian army.